divvun/DivvunPublicTenders/REST_API.md

 ## Acceptance requirements

-Before delivery of final version:
+Before delivery of the final version, the code should meet [the standard requirements](GeneralInfo.md), plus the following:

-* API documentation
-* server and service setup documentation
 * working REST/GraphQL services